Indigenous Kidney Stories: What is a Kidney Health Check? * Are your Kidneys OK? * Keep Stronger Longer

-Other pages this section: Fact Sheets * Health Publications * Translated Resources * Indigenous Kidney Stories>
+Other pages this section: Translated Resources * Fact Sheets * Health Publications * Posters>

-HOW DO MY KIDNEY WORK? *Download a poster version and print (A4 or A3) in colour from link.
+HOW DO MY KIDNEY WORK?
+Download poster version (print A4 /A3 in colour)

 THE KIDNEY STORIES TOOLKIT

 Various 'kidney stories' in these flipcharts tell you what life is like with sick kidneys!
 If you know someone with sick kidneys, or have sick kidneys yourself, they are important stories to pass on.
-Spoken word DVD of Kidney Stories Toolkit is available.
+Spoken word DVD of the Kidney Stories toolkit are now available.

 No 1: The work of your kidneys